 Every year we create new camps that we think you’ll love.
 We review and make just the right changes to your favourite camps to keep them fresh and interesting.
 Theme camps and specialty camps are all designed to provide campers with exciting and unique opportunities, satisfying nearly every curiosity.
 Dovercourt offers the most amazing variety of summer camp programs in the Ottawa area, providing lots to choose from for campers of every age, with the convenience of our central location and one-stop for drop off and pick up.

-The 2020 Summer Camp program book will be available in mid-December.
+The 2020 Summer Camp program book.

 Coming to Camp this summer?
 Here is everything you need to know!

 These maps will be posted around the park to help you find your child’s camp.
 All camps are expected to be in these areas between 8:30-9:00am and 4:00-4:30pm.
 Each camp group will have a yellow sign to mark their exact meeting spot.
 A camp location map will be available online.